By: Children's Lifetime Team

 Understanding the Narcissist: Why Do They Treat You This Way?

-The following is a true story from an editorial team member and his experiences with his father.
+The following is a true story from an editorial team member who wishes to remain anonymous.

-As a result of his narcisstic disorder it was not possible to properly address vital treatment he needed.
 The outcome would have a destructive impact to my family and me.
 Among other mental health disorders, my father has a narcissistic personality disorder.
-He never sought help or believed he had any mental health illnesses.
+He never sought help or believed he had any mental health disorders.

 The outcome?
-He completely rejected all his children and never participated in parenting most importantly responsive parenting.
+He completely rejected all his children and never participated in parenting, most importantly responsive parenting.
 He was often angry or emotionless.
-We never would bond with my father, there was never any affection of any form, regular conversations, or any type of relationship what so ever.
-I looked at him as an acquaintance, a stranger.
+We never would bond with my father, there was never any form of affection, regular conversations, or any type of relationship what so ever.
+Sadly, I looked at him as an acquaintance, a stranger.

-His wide range of abuse towards me continued for decades.
+A lack of education regarding mental health contributed to his lack of treatment.
+Our father's wide range of abuse towards me continued for decades.
 My siblings and I would experience years of struggles from his abusive and unstable behavior.
-My father’s mental health disorders and destructive behavior impacted our entire household.

 He was very manipulative; demanded support but offered no support; very judgmental, critical, and unaccountable for his destructive behavior and abuse.
 His type of mental health disorders will harm any family unit, maybe for life.